apache/skywalking-cli/docs/How-to-release.md

 1. Log in [id.apache.org](https://id.apache.org/) and submit your key fingerprint.

 1. Add your GPG public key into [SkyWalking GPG KEYS](https://dist.apache.org/repos/dist/release/skywalking/KEYS) file, **you can do this only if you are a PMC member**.
-You can ask a PMC member for help. **DO NOT override the existed `KEYS` file.**
+You can ask a PMC member for help. **DO NOT override the existed `KEYS` file content, only append your key at the end of the file.**

 ## Build and sign the source code package